Ernest Muçi: Tirana

-Born in Albania's capital Tirana, Muçi began playing football at the age of 10 with local sides Tulipanët and Dinamo Tirana, before joining KF Tirana in 2017, the club he supported growing up.
-He initially joined the club's under-17 side, and in January 2018 received his first call-up to the senior squad for a mid-season training camp in Turkey.

-Muçi made his professional debut at the age of 16 years and 10 months on 28 January 2018, coming on as a 56th-minute substitute for Bedri Greca in a 3–0 home win against Shkumbini in the 2017–18 Kategoria e Parë.
-He scored his first senior goal on 3 March 2018 in a 4–1 victory over Shënkolli, netting in the 78th minute shortly after being introduced from the bench.
-Later that month, he scored twice in a 5–1 home win against Apolonia.
-In April, Muçi signed his first professional contract with Tirana until summer 2020, with the option of renewing for one more year.
-He finished the campaign with 11 appearances and three goals, helping Tirana win the championship and secure promotion back to the Kategoria Superiore.
+Born in Albania's capital Tirana, Muçi began playing football at the age of 10 with local youth sides before joining KF Tirana in 2017, the club he supported growing up.
+He joined the club's under-17 side before being promoted to the senior squad in January 2018.
+On 28 January, he made his professional debut at the age of 16 years and 10 months, coming on as a 56th-minute substitute in a 3–0 home win over Shkumbini in the 2017–18 Kategoria e Parë.
+He scored his first senior goal on 3 March in a 4–1 victory over Shënkolli, netting in the 78th minute shortly after being introduced from the bench.
+Later that month, he scored twice in a 5–1 home win over Apolonia Fier.
+In April, he signed his first professional contract with Tirana, keeping him at the club until summer 2020 with an option for an additional year.
+He made 11 appearances and scored three goals during the season, as Tirana won the Kategoria e Parë title with a 2–0 victory over Kastrioti in the final on 16 May 2018, earning promotion to the Kategoria Superiore.

-He made his top-flight debut on 2 September 2018, scoring in a 3–1 away defeat to Kukësi after coming on as a half-time substitute for Yunus Sentamu.
-During the 2018–19 season, Muçi made eight league appearances and scored once as Tirana narrowly avoided relegation.
-While featuring sporadically for the first team, he was a regular for the under-19 side, scoring four goals in eleven matches as they finished third in Group A of the national youth league.
+Muçi made his Kategoria Superiore debut on 2 September 2018, scoring in a 3–1 away defeat to Kukësi after replacing Yunus Sentamu at half-time.
+He made eight league appearances during the 2018–19 season, starting once, as Tirana finished seventh, five points clear of the relegation places.
+He also made three appearances in the Albanian Cup, including a late substitute appearance in the second leg of the semi-final against Luftëtari Gjirokastër, as Tirana advanced to the final with a 5–3 aggregate victory.
+During the same period, he also played for the under-19 side, scoring four goals in 11 matches between September and March as they finished third in Group A of the national youth league.

-In the 2019–20 season, Muçi became one of the club’s most promising young players as Tirana won their 25th league title.
-Although often used as a substitute, he made decisive contributions, including braces in the 2–1 away win over Laçi on 22 December 2019, and in the 5–1 derby victory over Partizani on 28 February 2020.
-He ended the campaign with 12 goals in all competitions, setting a personal best.

-At the start of the 2020–21 season, Muçi signed a new one-year contract with Tirana.
-Following the departure of main striker Michael Ngoo, he became a regular starter and made 20 league appearances in the first half of the campaign.
-He scored his first goal of the season in a 4–1 Albanian Cup win over Shkumbini, and his first league goal in a 3–2 defeat against Vllaznia on 21 November 2020.
-In February 2021, Tirana announced his departure after more than three years with the club, during which he scored 23 goals and won two trophies.